 313. DYNAMICS.
 (3, 0, 3).
 Kinematics and kinetics of particles and rigid bodies; Newton's Laws of Motion; work and energy principles; impulse and momentum; and applications to two and three dimensional problems.
-Prereq: ENGR 211.
+Prereq: ENGR 211 with a grade of "C" or better.